Discover Canberra's natural waterways

 The corridor includes five nature reserves and eight recreation reserves, and is historically important to Aboriginal groups including the Ngunnawal, Wiradjuri and Nari Nari - being extremely rich in sites and artefacts.

 Access the corridor easily from many suburbs to enjoy nature-based recreation.
 Most areas are open 24 hours a day 365 days a year.

-The Murrumbidgee River Corridor is ideal for swimming, fishing, canoeing, bushwalking, picnicking, bird watching and wildlife observation.
-Recreation areas have mown areas, playgrounds, picnic tables and wood barbecues are located at Uriarra Crossing, Cotter Campground and Tharwa Bridge.
+The Corridor is ideal for swimming, fishing, canoeing, bushwalking, rock climbing, picnicking, bird watching and wildlife observation.
+Recreation areas have mown grassy areas, playgrounds, picnic tables and wood barbecues are located at Uriarra Crossing, Cotter Campground and Tharwa Bridge.
 Fires are permitted unless a Total Fire Ban is in force.
 Wood is not supplied.
 You must bring your own wood.

 Look out for the large swimming conditions signs in all areas.
 Be sure to follow the recommendations.
 There are no lifesavers on patrol.
 Look after yourself and others.

 Large sandy beaches with a gentle slope into the water are located at Tharwa Sandwash, Tharwa Bridge, Point Hut Crossing, Pine Island (central, north and south), Kambah Pool (southern or upstream area), Cotter Bend and Uriarra Crossing.
 These are great for little children and adults alike.
 Supervise children at all times.